Department of Biological Science

 2002- Founder and Director of The Complete Work of Charles Darwin online.

-2002-3 Senior Research Fellow, University Scholars Programme, National University of Singapore.
+2002-3 Senior Research Fellow, University Scholars Programme, NUS.

-2002-3 Editor of the Science section of the Victorian Web.
+2002-3 Editor of Science section of the Victorian Web.

 2001-10 Affiliated Research Scholar, Department of History & Philosophy of Science, University of Cambridge.